Scalextric: History

 In an attempt to revive his company's flagging fortunes, Fred Francis began to look at alternatives.
 He was inspired by seeing model car racing tracks, but wanted to develop the player's control of the car so as to increase the sense of competition.
 He experimented by putting small electric motors into Scalex cars and running them on model railway track.
 Next he introduced rubber slotted track and gave the cars a 'gimbal' wheel to pick up the electric current in the groove of the track.
 Original tin-plate cars had one hard plastic rear wheel and one rubber-tyred wheel, which gave different handling characteristics for left and right corners.
 Power was supplied by batteries hidden in a little cardboard hut, with players having their own on-off button to control their cars.

 "Scalex - electric", became "Scalextric", and was unveiled at the Harrogate Toy Fair in January 1957 to immediate acclaim.
 It appealed to both adults and children as it combined speed, competition and the glamour of Formula One motor racing.
 Demand for the toy was immense and the Minimodels factory struggled to keep up with the orders.

-In 1958, Fred Francis sold the Minimodels company to Lines Brothers (who operated as "Tri-ang").
+In 1958, Fred Francis sold the Minimodels company to Lines Brothers, who operated as "Tri-ang".
 The popularity of Scalextric continued.
 In 1960, plastic bodies replaced the original tinplate, and in 1961, production moved to a new factory in the Leigh Park area of Havant.
 By 1964, Scalextric was being advertised as 'the most complete model motor racing system in the world'.

-Production of Scalextric was transferred to Rovex in 1968 (although the Minimodels factory remained open until the early 1970s).
-As of 2023, it is owned by Hornby Hobbies of England.
+Production of Scalextric was transferred to Rovex in 1968, although the Minimodels factory remained open until the early 1970s.
+As of 2023, it was owned by Hornby Hobbies of England.